-Thrilled to announce the readers and musician for our next event, the first Saturday in April.
+Thrilled to announce the readers and musician for our final event of the 2013-14 season, the first Saturday in June.

 $5 suggested donation.
 No one turned away due to lack of funds.
 Light refreshments to follow reading.
 Doors at 7:30, reading at 8.

 Cassandra Dallett occupies Oakland, CA and writes of a counter culture childhood in Vermont and her ongoing adolescence in the San Francisco Bay Area.
 Her work has appeared in Slip Stream, Sparkle and Blink, Rusty Truck, Hip Mama, and the Criminal Class Review, among other publications.
 Her first book of poetry, Wet Reckless, has just been published by Manic D. Press.

 John W. Evans was born in Kansas and grew up in New York and Chicago.
 His memoir, Young Widower (University of Nebraska Press, 2014), won the 2013 River Teeth Book Prize.
 His poetry collection, The Consolations (Trio House Press, 2014), won the 2013 Trio Award.
 His poems and essays appear in Slate, The Missouri Review, Boston Review, ZYZZYVA, The Rumpus, and Poetry Daily, as well as the chapbooks, No Season (FWQ, 2011) and Zugzwang (RockSaw, 2009).
 After completing a Wallace Stegner Fellowship in poetry, John was a Jones Lecturer at Stanford University, where he continues to teach creative writing today.
 He has worked as a Peace Corps volunteer in Bangladesh, a public school teacher in Chicago, and a college teacher in Romania.
 He lives in Northern California with his wife and two young sons.